 “I don’t have time to write a plan!”
 “I don’t need a plan things are going really well just now!”
 “Marketing plan?
 I wouldn’t know where to start!”
 These are just some of the justifications frequently cited by businesses as reasons for not having a marketing plan (or perhaps worse, a business plan!).
 If you want your business to grow, you will need strategic direction and a plan to get there.

 A simple plan is better than no plan

 You don’t have to create a mammoth document.
 A simple, well-thought out plan that keeps you on track (and is readily available for you to refer back to) is better than no plan at all.
-With lots of templates and guides on how to complete a marketing plan freely available on the internet, creating a plan may be easier than you think.
+With lots of templates and guides on how to complete a marketing plan freely available online, creating a plan may be easier than you think.

 Check out our Resources section to download our 90-Day Calendar.
 It’s a great template to use to plan out 90 days of marketing activity and really move your business forward.
 And it’s undated too, so you can start it whenever you like.